muratk5n/thirdwave/en/README.md

 ---

 Norway's renewable energy comprises 50% of is consumption.
-But even if they didn't have that, wouldn't have mattered, NW has huge oil and gas reserves.
+But even if they didn't have that, NW has huge oil and gas reserves.

 ---